 The HBC005 represents the historical continuity of the 62MAS tradition: more classic lines, compact proportions, and a strong vintage appeal.

-The HBB001, on the other hand, carries forward the more modern and aggressive side of the Prospex collection, with contemporary geometries and a much more technical presence on the wrist.
+The HBB001, on the other hand, carries on the more modern and aggressive side of the Prospex collection, with contemporary geometries and a much more technical presence on the wrist.

-Two completely different approaches, yet united by the same Seiko Blue identity created for the Maison's 145th anniversary.
+Two completely different approaches, but united by the same Seiko Blue identity created for the Maison's 145th anniversary.

 0 comments